ICMLRecommender/icml-recommender/README.md

 # icml-recommender

 This is the CTR code from https://github.com/blei-lab/ctr.
-To be extended to take as input user_mult.dat and user_final.gamma.
+To be extended to take as input mult_library.dat and final_library.gamma.

 Input:
 data/users.dat